mcgivrer/fromClassToGame/docs/chapters/00-introduction.md

       | "player" | 160.0 | 100.0 | 16 | 16 | 1 |
 ```

-Here is a first extract of the GameObject's scene management requirement.
+Here is a first extract of the `GameObject`'s scene management requirement.
 We clearly explain what the Scene object
 intends to do with GameObject.
 It is very technical on this sample text because we build a game and its framework.

-Looking at the project `docs/08-scene-manager.md` you can see in this book's chapter described the corresponding
+Looking at [8.
+Scene manager](./08-scene-manager.md) you can see in this book's chapter described the corresponding
-implementation to serve the GameObject from Scene.
+implementation to serve the `GameObject`'s directly from a `Scene` object.

 ## Ready ?
 Go !